deeppavlov/chatsky/README.md

 The Dialog Flow Framework (DFF) allows you to develop conversational services.
 DFF offers a specialized domain-specific language (DSL) for quickly writing dialogs in pure Python.
 The service is created by defining a special dialog graph that determines the behavior of the dialog agent.
 The latter is then leveraged in the DFF pipeline.
-You can use the framework in various services, such as Amazon Alexa skills, chatbots for social networks, call centers, etc.
+You can use the framework in various services such as social networks, call centers, websites, personal assistants, etc.

 ## Why choose DFF